BQSKit/bqskit/docs/guides/customgate.md

 define all the required attributes.
 These attributes can be defined as instance variables, class variables, or through methods.
 The following attributes are required:

-- `_num_qudits`: The number of qudits the gate acts on.
+- [`_num_qudits`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.ir.Gate.num_qudits.html#bqskit.ir.Gate.num_qudits): The number of qudits the gate acts on.
-- `_num_params`: The number of parameters the gate takes.
+- [`_num_params`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.ir.Gate.num_params.html#bqskit.ir.Gate.num_params): The number of parameters the gate takes.
-- `_radixes`: The radixes of the qudits this gate acts on.
-This is a list of integers, where each integer is the radix of the corresponding qudit.
-For example, `[2, 2]` would be a 2-qubit gate, `[3, 3]` would be a 2-qutrit gate, and `[2, 3, 3]` would be a gate that acts on a qubit and two qutrits.
+- [`_radixes`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.ir.Gate.radixes.html#bqskit.ir.Gate.radixes): The radixes of the qudits this gate acts on.
+This is a tuple of integers, where each integer is the radix of the corresponding qudit.
+For example, `(2, 2)` would be a 2-qubit gate, `(3, 3)` would be a 2-qutrit gate, and `(2, 3, 3)` would be a gate that acts on a qubit and two qutrits.
-- `_name`: The name of the gate.
+- [`_name`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.ir.Gate.name.html#bqskit.ir.Gate.name): The name of the gate.
 This used during print operations.
-- `_qasm_name`: The name of the gate in QASM.
+- [`_qasm_name`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.ir.Gate.qasm_name.html#bqskit.ir.Gate.qasm_name): The name of the gate in QASM.
 (Qubit only gates, should use lowercase, optional)

 Additionally, you will need to override the abstract method [`get_unitary`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.qis.Unitary.get_unitary.html#bqskit.qis.Unitary.get_unitary).
 This method maps the parameters of the gate to a unitary matrix.